wallarm/product-documentation/docs/latest/fast/openapi-security-testing.md

 To run OpenAPI security testing, follow these steps:

-1. Go to Wallarm Console → **OpenAPI Testing** → **Create testing policy**.
+1. Proceed to Wallarm Console → **OpenAPI Testing** by following the link for the [US Cloud](https://us1.my.wallarm.com/security-testing) or [EU Cloud](https://my.wallarm.com/security-testing) and **Create testing policy**.

     ![!Policy create](../images/user-guides/openapi-testing/create-testing-policy.png)
-1. Select the API endpoints from your API inventory that you want to test for open vulnerabilities.
+1. Select the API endpoints that you want to test either from your [automatically discovered](../about-wallarm/api-discovery.md) API inventory or upload an OpenAPI 3.0 specification in JSON format.

-    The API Discovery module automatically discovers new endpoints, but they are not automatically added to existing policies for vulnerability testing.
-Therefore, each newly discovered endpoint requires a separate policy.
+    Although the API Discovery module automatically identifies new endpoints, it does not automatically include them in existing vulnerability testing policies.
+As a result, each newly discovered endpoint requires a separate policy.
 1. Select the vulnerability types you would like to test for in your API endpoints.
 1. If necessary, add custom headers for vulnerability testing, such as authentication headers or indicators for Wallarm test requests.